Sean Hannity Show, toll-free on numbers 800-941, Sean, if you want to be a part of the program.

 They're all working in concert together to get him.

-And and thank goodness for the appellate court, because it's not gonna work.
+And thank goodness for the appellate court because it's not going to work.

 And that's why we have checks and balances in our country.

-Sometimes, Sean, and and Leo will tell you this in a legal profession, it takes a while for justice to be served.
+Sometimes, Sean, and Leo will tell you this, in a legal profession, it takes a while for justice to be served.

-How do you hold the judge in this case accountable, Leo 2.0 tarot?
+How do you hold the judge in this case accountable, Leo 2.0 Tourell?

 Everyone in America knows that.

-But the answer to your question very directly, time will take it'll take time to get this case resolved.
+But to answer your question very directly, it will take time to get this case resolved.

-And I'm gonna give you a little inside baseball.
+And I'm going to give you a little inside baseball.

-You know, the judge gets away with this absolute immunity crap, but I guarantee you uh Trump will have a payback day, and it's gonna be a very massive civil lawsuit.
+You know, the judge gets away with this absolute immunity crap, but I guarantee you, Trump will have a payback day, and it's going to be a very massive civil lawsuit.

 There has to be a deterrent effect to make sure that the AG and the Democrat Party cannot weaponize the legal system in New York.